If you didn’t laugh at their cognitive dissonance … you’d laugh anyway

-But India is also in the position now of crafting its own future as a “new” country, as Modi leads it out of the retardation after the Congress corruption of the last seven decades.
+But India is also in the position now of crafting its own future as a “new” country, as Modi leads it away from retardation after the Congress corruption of the last seven decades.
 What sort of culture and economy will India follow as part of its growing identity and prosperity?
 I suggest it will be determined partly by the political realities surrounding India and partly by the artisanal DNA that India possesses and must now cultivate anew and capitalise on.

 Continue reading “Indian futures part 2: the luxury strategy”